lightning/bolts/03-transactions.md

 			- index: 4 bytes
 		- var_int: 1 byte (script_sig length)
 		- script_sig: 0 bytes
-		- witness <----	we use "witness" instead of "script_sig" for transaction validation, but "witness" is stored separately and cost for it size is smaller.
-So we separate the calculation of ordinary data from witness data.
+		- witness <----	"witness" is used instead of "script_sig" for transaction validation; however, "witness" is stored separately, and the cost for its size is smaller.
+So, the calculation of ordinary data is separated from the witness data.
 		- sequence: 4 bytes

 	output_paying_to_us: 43 bytes